 - Mook: All of the enemies Simon encounters technically count as "Proxies" due to being tools of the WAU's influence, but the Theta creatures are the absolute most basic form of the concept, the most common, and the least threatening.

 - Was Once a Man: They all used to be fully human before Akers got to them.

-The Robot GirlThe corpse of a woman who died at Site Omicron, repurposed with mechanical parts to be mobile and apparently retaining some level of awareness.
+The Robot GirlThe corpse of a young woman who died at Site Omicron, repurposed with mechanical parts to be mobile and apparently retaining some level of awareness.
 She reacts to motion and sound within her proximity, and if agitated enough will give chase and subdue Simon before returning to a passive state.
 Simon encounters her while scavenging for pressure suit repair parts throughout Omicron, and is later chased by her down the hallway to the dive chamber before Catherine locks her out.

 - And I Must Scream: The fact that she's constantly crying and will tell Simon not to come any closer if he approaches means that she retains some level of cognizance about her situation, and is constantly in excruciating pain.

 - Berserk Button: She usually stands in one place and cries.
 Don't disturb her.